 How Do These Purple Sweet Potato Pineapple Tarts Taste Like?

 For these tarts, I adapted the open pineapple tarts recipe I’ve tried previously.
+We will be using purple sweet potato powder in this recipe.
 Though I don’t seem to taste any purple sweet potato in the tarts, my kids adore the deep purplish shade!

 Are These Pineapple Tarts Easy To Make?

 Yes!
 Use store-bought pineapple jam to cut down on the work involved in traditional pineapple tarts.

 - Portion and roll the store-bought pineapple jam into balls.
 Store in airtight container.